ballymuyi/Automobile-Manufactures/README.md

 # Automobile-Manufactures
+Germany is one of the car manufacturers globally.
+Some selected car have been listed in this Python script.
-Writing code to identify some car manufacures in Germany This shows some key car manufactures in Germany
+Writing Python code to identify some car manufacures in Germany.